shakfu/cyfaust/README.md

 - Self-contained, minimal, and modular design

-- Deliberately does not use LLVM to remove dependency on `libLLVM.[dylib|so]` and keep size of python extension low (libLLVM14 is 94MB).
+- Default build uses interpreter backend to keep binary size low (~8MB vs ~71MB with LLVM)

 - Can generate code using the following backends: